silnith/spinning-wings/README.md

 to explicitly create a context that implements the OpenGL 3.2 Core profile, and solely uses the "modern" functionality.
 The biggest change is that capturing wing-specific transformations in a display list is no longer possible.
-Instead, The OpenGL 3.2 implementation has a separate vertex shader that re-implements those transformations, and as each wing is created the wing geometry is passed through this shader and captured using transform feedback into buffers.
+Instead, the OpenGL 3.2 implementation has a separate vertex shader that re-implements those transformations, and as each wing is created the wing geometry is passed through this shader and captured using transform feedback into buffers.
 When all the wings are then rendered to the display, each wing's transformed geometry